 Corporate governance stands for the management and control of companies in a way that is responsible and geared to creating value over the long term.
 The corporate governance and corporate culture of the Deutsche Wohnen Group comply with statutory requirements and – with one exception – the additional recommendations of the German Corporate Governance Code.
 The Management Board and Supervisory Board of Deutsche Wohnen SE feel obligated to pursue good corporate governance; all areas of business are orientated towards this purpose.
-Our focus is on values such as competence, transparency and sustainability.

-Declaration of Compliance
+Declaration of compliance

 General management structure comprising three executive bodies

-The Supervisory Board advises and monitors the Management Board
+Supervisory Board advises and monitors the Management Board

 Important decisions are made at the Annual General Meeting

-The Ordinary Annual General Meeting is held during the first six months of each financial year in accordance with the stipulations of clause 13(2) of the Articles of Association and Article 54(1), sentence 1, of Regulation (EC) No 2157/2001.
-The agenda of the Annual General Meeting and the reports and documents required for the Annual General Meeting and are published on the website of Deutsche Wohnen SE.
+The ordinary Annual General Meeting takes place annually within the first six months of the financial year in accordance with section 13 para.
+2 of the Articles of Association and article 54 para.
+1, sentence 1 SE Regulation.
+The agenda for the Annual General Meeting and the reports and documents required for the Annual General Meeting are published on the website of Deutsche Wohnen SE.

-In order to make it easier to personally exercise their rights, Deutsche Wohnen SE provides its shareholders with a proxy who is bound by the instructions given to him by the shareholders and who can also be reached during the Annual General Meeting.
-The invitation to the Annual General Meeting explains how instructions may be given in advance of the Annual General Meeting.
-In addition, shareholders are at liberty to be represented at the Annual General Meeting by a proxy of their choice.
+In order to make it easier for its shareholders to exercise their rights personally, Deutsche Wohnen SE provides its shareholders with a proxy to act on their instructions, who can also be reached during the Annual General Meeting.
+Explanations on issuing instructions beforehand are provided in the invitation to the Annual General Meeting.
+In addition, shareholders are entitled to appoint their own proxy to represent them at the Annual General Meeting.

 Remuneration of the Supervisory Board

-The remuneration of the Supervisory Board was established by the Annual General Meeting in clause 10(7) of the Articles of Association.
-Accordingly, the members of the Supervisory Board receive a fixed annual remuneration in the amount of EUR 75,000.
-The Chairman of the Supervisory Board receives three times the standard remuneration; the Deputy Chairman receives one-and-a-half times the standard remuneration.
-Each Supervisory Board member receives a lumpsum amount of remuneration of EUR 15,000 per financial year for his or her membership of the Audit Committee of the Supervisory Board, with the Chairman receiving twice this amount.
-Remuneration for membership of other Supervisory Board committees is paid in the amount of EUR 5,000 per member, committee and financial year, with the Chairman receiving double this amount in each case.
-The total amount of all remuneration paid to each member of the Supervisory Board, plus any remuneration paid for membership of Supervisory Board committees and comparable executive bodies of Group companies, may not exceed EUR 300,000 (excluding VAT) per calendar year.
-Expenses are reimbursed.
-In addition, the company can, at its expense, include the members of the Supervisory Board in a D&O insurance policy for institutions and managers, and has done so.
-A deductible, payable by the members of the Supervisory Board, was agreed for this in accordance with the requirements of section 93(2) of the German Stock Corporation Act.
-(AktG) in conjunction with Article 54 of Regulation (EC) No 2157/2001.
+Supervisory Board remuneration was defined by the Annual General Meeting in section 10 para.
+7 of the Articles of Association.
+It states that Supervisory Board members receive a fixed annual remuneration of EUR 75,000.
+The Chairman of the Supervisory Board receives three times this amount and the Deputy Chairman one-and-a-half times this amount.
+In addition, every Supervisory Board member receives a lump-sum payment of EUR 15,000 per financial year for membership of the Audit Committee; the Chairman of the Audit Committee receives twice this amount.
+A lump-sum payment of EUR 5,000 per member and committee is paid for each financial year for membership of other Supervisory Board committees; the committee Chairman receives twice this amount.
+The total of all lump-sum payments, plus remuneration for membership of Supervisory Boards and similar Boards of Group companies may not exceed EUR 300,000 (excluding VAT) per Supervisory Board member and calendar year.
+Out-of-pocket expenses are reimbursed.
+In addition, the company may at its expense include the members of the Supervisory Board in the D&O group insurance for executive bodies and managers and has done so.
+An excess has been agreed for the Supervisory Board members in accordance with the requirements of section 93 para.
+2 German Stock Corporation Act [Aktiengesetz – AktG] in conjunction with article 51 SE Regulation.

 Directors’ Dealings and shareholdings subject to mandatory disclosure

-Appropiate management of opportunities and risks
+Appropriate management of risks and opportunities

 Committed to transparency

-Berlin, March 2018
+Berlin, March 2019